Chapter 3

 2. A plugin struct with an inherent new(params: Arc<P>).

-3. A single impl PluginLogic for ... block — DSP and GUI in one trait (reset, process, save_state, load_state, state_changed, latency, tail, bus_layouts, layout, render, custom_editor, …).
-Only reset and process are required; every other method has a default.
+3. A single impl PluginLogic for ... block — DSP and GUI in one trait (reset, process, editor, save_state, load_state, state_changed, latency, tail, bus_layouts, …). reset, process, and editor are required; every other method has a default.

 4. A single truce::plugin! macro call that wires those into every plugin format.